koadman/abacbs2020/_posts/2020-10-24-welcome-to-ABACBS2020.markdown

 {% include cloudstorplayer.html id=page.videoID %}

 Welcome to the ABACBS2020 virtual conference site.
-This video introduces some of our site features and explains how you can use them to have a valuable and interactive conference experience.
+This video introduces our conference format, and explains how you can use the web site features to have a valuable and interactive conference experience.

 Canberra title splash image courtesy Petaholmes, CC BY-SA 3.0 <http://creativecommons.org/licenses/by-sa/3.0/>, via Wikimedia Commons